jerryp1/mapcomp/mpc4j-native-tool/README.md

 - [MCL](https://github.com/herumi/mcl): A portable and fast pairing-based cryptography library.
 MCL also includes fast Elliptic Curve implementations.
 - [libsodium](https://doc.libsodium.org/): A modern, easy-to-use software library for encryption, decryption, signatures, password hashing, and more. libsodium includes efficient X25519 and Ed25519 implementations.

-Installing `mpc4j-native-tool` might be a bit complicated for ones who are not that familiar with Unix-like systems.
+Installing `mpc4j-native-tool` might be a bit complicated for those who are not that familiar with Unix-like systems.
 As the procedures differ across platforms, here we provide installation instructions for macOS (x86_64), macOS (M1), Ubuntu, and CentOS, respectively.

 We recommend creating a new dictionary (such as `~/lib`) to temporarily store all source codes and libraries before you start to install `mpc4j-native-tool`.
 All installation procedures assume you are under the dictionary `~/lib`.